-Insight Enterprises rings up more than two-thirds of its sales in North America.
-Second in importance is Europe, the Middle East and Africa, which contributes more than 25%.
-The Asia-Pacific region accounts for the rest.
+Insight rings up more than two-thirds of its sales in North America.
+Second in importance is Europe, the Middle East and Africa (EMEA), which contributes almost 30%.
+The Asia-Pacific (APAC) region accounts for the rest.

 Hardware accounted for more than half of the company’s 2013 revenues; software, 44%.

 In 2013 Insight purchased products and software from 4,200 partners.

 Microsoft accounted for 30% of Insight’s revenues in 2013; HP, 14%; and Cisco, 11%

 The company's advertising expenses were $29.4 million, $27.6 million and $26.4 million for the years 2013, 2012 and 2011, respectively.

 Insight’s revenues dropped by 3% in 2013 as the result of decreased revenues in North America (down 4% due to hardware and software sales decreases) and a 3% drop in APAC sales due to effects of foreign currency movements.

 Although the company’s net income decreased by 23% due to lower sales coupled with the absence of a gain on bargain purchase and higher severance and restructuring expenses (which doubled in 2013) and a foreign currency exchange loss (compared to a gain in the previous year) offset by lower selling, administrative, and income tax expenses.